-Topic Requirements Documentation Topic 11.3.1 Data for each utility metering system Section 5.2 Section 5.3 Section 5.4 Required information Billed quantities provided by the utility must be retained by the Assessor as well as evidence of estimated bills (where applicable).
+Торіс Requirements Documentation Topic Data for each utility metering system Requirements Section 5.2 Section 5.3 Section 5.4 Documentation Required information Billed quantities provided by the utility must be retained by the Assessor as well as evidence of estimated bills (where applicable).
 The Assessor must document how these estimates were resolved, if this is not evident in the NABERS rating input form.
 Assessors must also retain evidence of estimated bills (where applicable) and document how these estimates were resolved.
 Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form.
-Documents that can be used as evidence of billed quantities can include: a) Utility bills for a minimum of 12 months showing consumption records for the billing periods. b) A spreadsheet or other electronic record from the utility showing consumption for the billing periods, with a clear indication of the meter identification and reading, and at least one utility bill that can be shown to reconcile against the electronic data.
-Where the utility provides an online portal with billing information, actual bills for reconciliation are not required.
-However, the billing information from the portal must still be retained as documentation.
+Documentation examples Documents that can be used as evidence of billed quantities can include: a) Utility bills for a minimum of 12 months showing consumption records for the billing periods. b) A spreadsheet or other electronic record from the utility showing consumption for the billing periods, with a clear indication of the meter identification and reading, and at least one utility bill that can be shown to reconcile against the electronic data.
+Where the utility provides an

-11.3.2 Accounting Section 5.5 Required information

-for recycled For externally supplied recycled water, the following information must be retained as evidence:

-water a) The source of the water.

-b) The quantities of the water.

-c) Any non-recycled components of the water.
+Accounting for recycled water Section 5.5 Required information For externally supplied recycled water, the following information must be retained as evidence: a) The source of the water; b) The quantities of the water; and b) The quantities of the water; and c) Any non-recycled components of the water.

-11.4 Documentation required for Chapter 6: Non-utility metering consumption data
+Documentation required for Chapter 6: Non-utility metering consumption data

-Topic Requirements Documentation 11.4.1 Data for non- utility Section 6.2 Section 6.3 Section 6.4 Required information All relevant data from non-utility metering systems as listed in Table 6.2 must be retained for a minimum period of 12 months. metering systems metering Note: Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form.
+Торіс Requirements Documentation Data for non-utility metering systems Section 6.2 Section 6.3 Section 6.4 Required information All relevant data from non-utility metering systems as listed in Table 6.2 must be retained for a minimum period of 12 months.
+Note: Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS rating input form .

-11.5 Documentation required for Chapter 7: Non-utility metering system validation
+Documentation required for Chapter 7: Non-utility metering system validation

-Topic Requirements Documentation 11.5.1 Meters in embedded networks Section 7.2 Required information Where embedded networks are identified within the rated premises and meters within these are to be treated as a utility metering system, the Assessor must document and retain evidence of licencing of the embedded network operator to sell energy.
+Торіс Requirements Documentation Meters in embedded networks Section 7.2 Required information Where embedded networks are identified within the rated premises and meters within these are to be treated as a utility metering system, the Assessor must document and retain evidence of licencing of the embedded network operator to sell energy.
 If the embedded network has a valid exemption and this is pre-approved by the National Administrator, this must also be retained.
 Documentation examples Documents that can be used as evidence proving that the specific embedded network is licensed as an electricity retailer or is exempt from the requirement to be a registered network service provider can include: a) Current printout from the Australian Energy Regulator (or similar body) website listing the licenses that clearly specifies the embedded network. b) Written confirmation from the Australian Energy Regulator (AER) or similar body.